Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Design of

-\F~\hyperref[fig:workflow]{5(b)} illustrates the online phase of \tool, and the key algorithm is presented in \F~\hyperref[fig:workflow]{5(c)}.
-The offline phase has mapped a seed corpus \seed\ to coordinates $\mathcal{C}$ on the manifold.
-A priority queue $\mathcal{Q}$ is initialized using all elements with equal priority in $\mathcal{C}$; each seed $c$ in $\mathcal{Q}$ may be considered as the starting point of manifold walking for several iterations, unless its priority is lower than a threshold.
-The reason for retaining each seed coordinate $c$ for multiple mutations is that the mutation of different perceptions on the same data (e.g., images) is likely to activate different neurons.
-We now explain the online phase by traversing within the manifold in \F~\hyperref[fig:workflow]{5(b)}.
+\F~\hyperref[fig:workflow]{8(b)} illustrates the online phase of \tool, with the key algorithm in \A~\ref{alg:fuzz}.
+The offline phase has mapped a seed corpus $\mathcal{S}$ to coordinates $\mathcal{C}$ (using $\mathcal{E}$ which considers the separation among different manifolds) on manifold.
+A priority queue $\mathcal{Q}$ is initialized using all elements with equal priority in $\mathcal{C}$; each seed $c$ in $\mathcal{Q}$ may be used as the starting point for several walking iterations, unless its priority is lower than a threshold.
+The reason for keeping each seed coordinate $c$ for multiple iterations is that mutating different perceptions on the same data (e.g., images) is likely to trigger different DNN behaviors.

+Also, not all mutations can trigger new DNN behaviors --- mutating $c$ many times is unlikely to reveal new faults.
+Therefore, we lower the priority of $c$ progressively (line 12) and spend more efforts on other seeds in $\mathcal{Q}$.